-He saved me, sanctified, and made me a member of this holy fellowship.
-Sadly though, it appears that most of American Christianity have settled for less than holiness.
+He saved me, sanctified me, and made me a member of this holy fellowship.
+Sadly though, it appears that most of American Christianity has settled for less than holiness.
 It is impossible for an individual to truly be in right fellowship with Jesus Christ and not walk in His righteousness.

 Therefore, I believe you should settle for nothing less than His holiness.
 Let me explain why with some help from my friends.
 Every word should be established by the mouth of two or three witnesses.
 Let’s call them to our figurative witness stand.

 Be sure to click and read the Scripture links.
 His Words are the most important truths you will read today.

 First up is the Apostle Paul.

 His testimony is found in his letter to a younger minister whom he called a son in the faith.
 Click here to read it in Titus 2:11-13.

 Paul taught Titus, and the Holy Spirit teaches us about the transforming power of grace.
 The wisdom we find is that God’s grace is our saving grace and our sanctifying grace.
 Beginning in the prevenient background, it emerges into your foreground as you place faith in Christ and are born again.
 Then as you continue to cooperate with the Holy Spirit, you experience Him training you on how to live.
 This grace is taking you to the sanctified life.